*** CONVENANT GETEKEND ***

 Our aim

-The goal of turfvrij.nl is to achieve a ban on the use of peat in the Netherlands.
-This will be a massive milestone in the pursuit of comprehensive global protection of all peat bogs.
+Stichting Turfvrij's goal is to ban the use of peat in the Netherlands.
+This would be a huge milestone in the pursuit of comprehensive global protection of all peat bogs.

 turfvrije potgrond